 It is necessary that payments deducted as alimony are consistent with these requirements, otherwise you could face the IRS making a claim that you mischaracterized what should actually be a taxable property distribution.
-There is one additional concern worth mentioning to avoid tax liability, there are two rules you should be aware of that may invalidate your deductions under what is known as “Recapture.”
+There is also an additional concern worth mentioning to avoid tax liability that consists of two rules.
+These two rules may invalidate your deductions under what is known as “Recapture.”

-Deductions for alimony can provide a significant opportunity for tax-payer savings depending on your tax-bracket; you can have almost 50% of your tax liability reduced by the deduction.
+Deductions for alimony can provide a significant opportunity for tax-payer savings depending on your tax bracket – you can have almost 50 percent of your tax liability reduced by the deduction.
 This means your federal tax liability could potentially double if it gets kicked out under IRS recapture rules.
-Be sure you are familiar with recapture rules, and the tax-deductibility requirements for alimony.
+This makes it doubly important that you are familiar with recapture rules and the tax-deductibility requirements for alimony.

-There are two rules you should be cautious of under recapture:
+Here are the two rules you should be cautious of under recapture:

 - $15,000 limit on changes in payment

-Spousal Support is meant to be paid over an extended period of time.
-Property distributions can be paid out in any manner you prefer, but they do not det the tax deductibility benefit that alimony gets.
+Spousal support is meant to be paid over an extended period of time.
+Property distributions can be paid out in any manner you prefer, but they do not get the tax deductibility benefit that alimony gets.
 This is the reasoning behind the 3-year rule.
 Under this rule, if the alimony payment is paid out in one-lump sum, you may lose the deductibility benefit by recapture.
-The payment term must be paid out over a minimum term of 3 years.
+The payment term must be paid out over a minimum term of three years.